Mikolas deals, Goldschmidt hits 30th HR, Cards beat D-backs - WHIZ News

+PHOENIX (AP) — Nolan Arenado’s bat has heated up over the past couple months.
+Paul Goldschmidt’s been on fire all year.

+Now that the two are hitting at the same time, the St. Louis Cardinals are turning into a tough team to beat.

-PHOENIX (AP) — Miles Mikolas threw eight dominant innings, Paul Goldschmidt connected for his 30th homer of the season and the St. Louis Cardinals beat the Arizona Diamondbacks 5-1 on Friday night.
+Arenado had three doubles and a single, Goldschmidt added his 30th homer of the season and the Cardinals beat the Arizona Diamondbacks 5-1 on Friday night.
+It was their fifth straight win and 14th of the past 17.

+“Both those guys are contributing at an extremely high level,” Cardinals manager Oliver Marmol said.
+“To see them going at the same time is a lot of fun.”

+While Arenado and Goldschmidt provided the bulk of the offense, right-hander Miles Mikolas threw eight dominant innings.

 Goldschmidt also had three hits.
 He reached the 30-homer mark for the seventh time in his career, four of them for Arizona before being traded to the Cardinals.

-Mikolas (10-9) gave up just one hit through seven shutout innings before the D-backs scratched across a run in the eighth.
-The right-hander gave up two hits, walked one, hit one batter and struck out four.
-He threw 108 pitches, including 70 strikes.

-The Cardinals pushed their NL Central lead to four games over Milwaukee.
+St. Louis pushed its NL Central lead to four games over Milwaukee.

 Henry (2-2) gave up one run on six hits through 5 1/3 innings.
 He walked one and struck out seven, continuing a string of solid starts since being called up from Triple-A in July.